New Zealand

 |

-The second largest city in Russia; was founded by Peter the Great as a new planned capital of Russia
+Second largest city in Russia; founded by Peter the Great as a planned capital

 |